What "Independent Significance" Actually Means

 A will may dispose of property by reference to acts, such as the execution or revocation of another person's will, that have significance apart from their effect on the dispositions made by the will whether they occur before or after the execution of the will or before or after the testator's death.

 A.R.S. § 14-2512The key phrase is "significance apart from their effect on the dispositions made by the will."
-An act qualifies if it has a real-world purpose beyond just controlling who gets what under the will.
-Changing the contents of your safe deposit box, hiring a new employee, or moving to a different house all have independent significance because you did them for reasons unrelated to your will.
+The doctrine of acts of independent significance requires that an act has a real-world purpose beyond just controlling who gets what.
+Changing the contents of your safe deposit box, hiring a new employee, or moving to a different house all qualify.

 Common Examples in Practice

-This rule complements other provisions that give wills flexibility, including incorporation by reference and the separate writing for tangible personal property under A.R.S.
+This rule complements other provisions that give wills flexibility.
+These include incorporation by reference and the separate writing for tangible personal property under A.R.S.
 14-2513.
 Together, these statutes keep a well-drafted will functional even as your life evolves.